-Viewing the The resulting audit report can be viewed in the workbench from the following menus:
+The resulting audit report can be viewed in the workbench from the following menus:

-- Audit Report - Serena perspective In the Serena Explorer view, find the node for the system or site where the relevant ZMF repository resides.
+- Serena perspective In the Serena Explorer view, find the node for the system or site where the relevant ZMF repository resides.
 Expand the z/OS Jobs node under that repository.
 Then expand the node for the job filter associated with your user ID and/or the application to which the audited package belongs.
 The audit job will be listed by job name and the output can be viewed in a workbench editor.

-See Chapter 2, "Working with z/OS Jobs" on page 55 for more information.

-Remote System Explorer perspective (IDz only) - In the Remote Systems navigation view (at right in default layout), find the node for the z/OS system where the relevant ZMF repository resides.
+See Working with z/OS Jobs for more information. - Remote System Explorer perspective (IDz only) In the Remote Systems navigation view (at right in default layout), find the node for the z/OS system where the relevant ZMF repository resides.
 Expand the JES node under the system name, then expand the My Jobs node to see a list of job filters.
 Expand the node for the job filter associated with your user ID and/or the application to which the audited package belongs.
 The audit job will be listed by job name and the output can be viewed in a workbench editor.

-See Chapter 4, "z/OS Projects Perspective Overview" on page 110 for more information.

-z/OS Projects perspective (IDz only) - In the Remote Systems navigation view (at left in default layout), find the node for the z/OS system where the relevant ZMF repository resides.
+See z/OS Projects Perspective Overview for more information. - z/OS Projects perspective (IDz only) In the Remote Systems navigation view (at left in default layout), find the node for the z/OS system where the relevant ZMF repository resides.
 Expand the JES node under the system name, then expand the My Jobs node to see a list of job filters.
 Expand the node for the job filter associated with your user ID and/or the application to which the audited package belongs.
-The audit job will be listed by job name and the output can be viewed in a workbench editor.
-See Chapter 4, "z/OS Projects Perspective Overview" on page 110 for more information.
+The audit job will be listed by job name and the output can be viewed in a workbench editor.See z/OS Projects Perspective Overview for more information.